-The position is defined by the the minimum and maximum coordinates along the horizontal and vertical axes.
+The position is defined by the the minimum and maximum along the coordinates horizontal and vertical axes.
 The raster image is scaled to fit.
 The first line of the matrix or matrices is displayed at the top.
-The position can be specified by an argument [xmin,xmax,ymin,ymax]; by default, it is [0,size(im,2),0,size(im,1)] where im stands for the image array or one of its RGB components.
+The position can be specified an argument [xmin,xmax,ymin,ymax]; by default, [0,size(im,2),0,size(im,1)] where im stands for the image array or one of its RGB components.